HoldenRiot/postman-tutorial/README.md

 # postman-tutorial
-A very basic Postman tutorial for testing purposes.
+A very basic Postman tutorial for testing and training purposes.